-Insulin is needed to allow glucose from the bloodstream to enter the body cells and be used for energy.
+Insulin is needed to move glucose from the bloodstream into the body's cells where it is used for energy.
 Insulin is a hormone made in the body by your pancreas.

-During pregnancy, some of the hormones produced by the placenta (which provides nutrition for your growing baby), reduce the action of the mother's insulin.
+During pregnancy, some of the hormones produced by the placenta (which provides nutrition for your growing baby), reduce how well your body's insulin works.
 This is called insulin resistance.

-When insulin resistance occurs, the pancreas then needs to produce extra insulin to keep blood glucose levels in the normal range.
-If the pancreas is unable to produce enough insulin, blood glucose levels rise and gestational diabetes develops.
+Insulin resistance means that the pancreas then needs to make extra insulin to keep blood glucose levels in the healthy range.
+If the pancreas is unable to make enough insulin, blood glucose levels rise and gestational diabetes develops.